 LADY IN RED

-Perhaps you have a favorite Mineral or Semi-Precious Stone
+Perhaps you have a favorite Mineral or Semi-Precious Stone you could name your boat after

 You could think of a gemstone in the colour of your hull.
 Green boat?
 Call it EMERALD.
 Or you could pick the birthstone that is associated with your own birthday or with the day your boat will be launched.